How fast does it take for your website to load?

 But where do you start?

-I’ve identified the top principles that increase the speed of your website and boost the loading time.
+We’ve identified the top principles that increase the speed of your website and boost the loading time.
 Go through this list, and implement these methods on your site.

 1. Reduce HTTP requests